Pinnacle Health Care Home Practices

 National Roll-Out of the Health Care Home and the New Zealand Health Care Home Collaborative

-Other networks in New Zealand are rolling out this model too.
+Other networks in New Zealand are rolling out this model too with over 128 practices having made the change.
 We have partnered with Pegasus Health in Canterbury, Compass Health in Wellington and Procare in Auckland to form the New Zealand Health Care Home Collaborative.
 The Collaborative, governed by a Board representing the Ministry of Health, PHOs, DHBs and consumer organisations, has set the standards for a Health Care Home practice and is working with the Royal College of GPs on accreditation.
 It will also facilitate ongoing evaluation, shared learning and development of supporting resources.
 Other PHOs adopting the model are now joining the Collaborative for support and accreditation.

 Please contact us if your would like more information or would like to join the Collaborative.